patil-suraj/onnx_transformers/README.md

  - `feature-extraction`: Generates a tensor representation for the input sequence
  - `ner`: Generates named entity mapping for each word in the input sequence.
  - `sentiment-analysis`: Gives the polarity (positive / negative) of the whole input sequence.
-Can be used for any text classfication model.
+Can be used for any text classification model.
- - `question-answering`: Provided some context and a question refering to the context, it will extract the answer to the question in the context.
+ - `question-answering`: Provided some context and a question referring to the context, it will extract the answer to the question in the context.
  - `zero-shot-classification`:

-Calling the pipeline for the first time loads the model, creates the onnx graph and caches it for future use.
-Due to this the first load will take some time.
+Calling the pipeline for the first time loads the model, creates the onnx graph, and caches it for future use.
+Due to this, the first load will take some time.
 Subsequent calls to the same model will load the onnx graph automatically from the cache.

 The key difference between HF pipeline and onnx_transformers is that the `model` parameter should always be a `string` (path or url to the saved model).
-Also the `zero-shot-classification` pipeline here uses `roberta-large-mnli` as default model instead of `facebook/bart-large-mnli` as BART is not yet tested with onnx runtime.
+Also, the `zero-shot-classification` pipeline here uses `roberta-large-mnli` as default model instead of `facebook/bart-large-mnli` as BART is not yet tested with onnx runtime.

 ## Benchmarks